-&lt;sup>1 The analysis presented in this Draft EIR/EIS was initiated using the 2016 Business Plan.
-Given that there are minimal differences between the Authority's 2016 Business Plan, 2018 Business Plan, and 2020 Business Plan, the costs included in this document rely on the 2016 Business Plan.
-The Authority released a Draft 2020 Business Plan in February 2020 for public review and comment.
-The plan's final adoption was expected at the December 2020 Board meeting for submittal to the Legislature by December 15, 2020.
-However, in coordination with the Legislature, the deadline for adoption of a Final Business Plan was extended.
-A Revised Draft 2020 Business Plan was released for public review on February 9, 2021, adopted by the Authority Board of Directors on March 25, 2021, and submitted to the Legislature on April 12, 2021.
-The Revised 2020 Business Plan forecasts were developed using the same travel forecasting model as the 2016 and 2018 Business Plans, updated for population and employment forecasts.
-The Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high ridership forecast is 50.0 million.
-The Authority's 2018 Business Plan, adopted in June 2018, includes updated O&M costs.
-It states that "operations and maintenance costs in all scenarios are minimally impacted by the changes made since the 2016 Business Plan" (2018 Business Plan, Chapter 7, p.
-96).
+1 The analysis presented in this Final EIR/EIS was initiated using the 2016 Business Plan.
+Given that there are minimal differences between the Authority's 2016 Business Plan, 2018 Business Plan, 2020 Business Plan, and Draft 2024 Business Plan, the costs included in this document rely on the 2016 Business Plan.
+After public review and comment, the Authority adopted the 2022 Business Plan at the April 2022 Board meeting, and it was submitted to the Legislature on May 6, 2022.
+In that document, the Phase 1 medium ridership forecast for 2040 was 38.6 million, and the high ridership forecast was 50.0 million.
+The Authority also made adjustments to its 2020 O&M model assumptions.
+Those adjustments were based on several factors including full operation of Silicon Valley to Central Valley and Phase 1 services, and updated revenue collection costs (2022 Business Plan, p.
+88).

-- 20 Stations, Terminals, Intermodal-Includes rough grading; excavation; station structures; enclosures; finishes; equipment; mechanical and electrical components, including heating, ventilation and air conditioning; station power; lighting; public address/customer service information systems; station site elements, such as pedestrian/bike access and accommodation, landscaping for parking lots, and automobile, bus, and van access ways, including roads; and safety systems, such as fire detection and prevention, security surveillance, access control, and life safety systems. - 30 Support Facilities: Yards, Shops, Administration, Buildings-Includes rolling stock service, inspection, storage; heavy maintenance, overhaul facilities and equipment, and associated yard tracks and electrification.
-In addition, maintenance-of-way facilities are also included in this cost category. - 40 Sitework, Right-of-Way, Land, Existing Improvements-Includes cost of demolition, hazardous materials removal, environmental mitigation, utility relocations, noise mitigation, intrusion protection, grade separations, roadway improvements, acquisition of real estate, temporary facilities, and other indirect costs. - 50 Communications and Signaling-Includes all costs associated with implementing automatic train control systems, inclusive of positive train control and intrusion detection, where applicable. - 60 Electric Traction-Includes costs of the traction-power supply system, including supply, paralleling, and switching substations as well as connections to the power utilities and the traction power distribution system in the form of the overhead contact system. - 70 Vehicles-Includes costs for acquisition of the trainsets (design, prototype unit, and production and delivery of trainsets to the project site[s] on an annual basis).
-Acquisition of trainsets is considered a systemwide cost and is not included as part of the cost of individual HSR study alternatives. - 80 Professional Services-Includes all professional, technical, and management services related to the design and construction of infrastructure (Categories 10-60) during the preliminary engineering, final design, and construction phases of the project/program (as applicable). - 90 Unallocated Contingency-Includes program reserves. - 100 Finance Charges-Includes finance charges expected to be paid by the project/ program/sponsor/grantee prior to either the completion of the project or the fulfillment of the Federal Railroad Administration funding commitment, whichever occurs later in time (not included in the estimate).
+Following publication of the Palmdale to Burbank Project Section Draft EIR/EIS, the Authority on February 9, 2024, released its Draft 2024 Business Plan for a 60-day public review and comment period.
+The ridership estimates included in the updated plan are now lower than reported during the pandemic, primarily due to a decrease in California population projections.
+The Phase 1 medium ridership forecast for 2040 is now projected at 28.4 million, and the high ridership forecast is 30.6 million (2024 Draft Business Plan, p.
+92).
+Even with this reduction in projected ridership, the Authority continues to conclude that building electrified high-speed rail in California remains economically beneficial (2024 Business Plan, Chapter 5, Forecasts and Estimates, p.
+83).

+60 Electric Traction-Includes costs of the traction-power supply system, including supply, paralleling, and switching substations as well as connections to the power utilities and the traction power distribution system in the form of the overhead contact system.

+70 Vehicles-Includes costs for acquisition of the trainsets (design, prototype unit, and production and delivery of trainsets to the project site[s] on an annual basis).
+Acquisition of trainsets is considered a systemwide cost and is not included as part of the cost of individual HSR study alternatives.

+80 Professional Services-Includes all professional, technical, and management services related to the design and construction of infrastructure (Categories 10-60) during the preliminary engineering, final design, and construction phases of the project/program (as applicable).

+90 Unallocated Contingency-Includes program reserves.

+100 Finance Charges-Includes finance charges expected to be paid by the project/ program/sponsor/grantee prior to either the completion of the project or the fulfillment of the Federal Railroad Administration funding commitment, whichever occurs later in time (not included in the estimate).